-- Spooned into a lined 20 x 30cm Swiss roll tin and baked at 180C for 13 minutes, until lightly browned and springy to the touch.
+- Spoon into a lined 20 x 30cm Swiss roll tin and bake in a preheated oven at 180℃ (160℃ fan, 350℉, Gas 4) for 13 minutes, until lightly browned and springy to the touch.

-- Whisked in 15g white flour.
+- Whisk in the flour.

-- Stirred until melted and smooth.
+- Stir until melted and smooth.

 - Leave to cool.

-- Spooned the custard over the cherries.
+- Spoon the custard over the cherries.

-- Spooned the cream over the custard.
+- Spoon the cream over the custard.